TwitsTeen/React-Native-LLM-Client/README.md

 # What is this app ?

-This app is a React Native application that serves as a client for Google's AI Gemini.
+This app is a React Native application that serves as a client for differents LLM.

 ## Features

+- Access to Gemini
+- Access to Mistral
-- Connect to Google AI services.
+- Hot switch between AI models
+- Multiple conversations
 - User-friendly interface built with React Native.
 - Cross-platform support (iOS/Android and Web).
-- Multiple conversations

 ## Usage